-Both trackers are meant to be carried around, and sometimes even dropped or lost.
+All these trackers are meant to be carried around, and sometimes even dropped or lost.
 This means they have to be able to survive a good level of torture, and they are made to.
 Apple’s Airtag and all current Tile models are IP67-rated.
 This means they are dust-tight and can survive submerging under 3.3ft of water for 30 minutes.

 How good are the apps?

 Apple is known for its simple, efficient software, and the Find My app is no exception.
 Using the general tabs, you can easily navigate between tracked people, devices, and items.
-Then you can quickly locate and control them using an intuitive interface.
+Then, you can quickly locate and control them using an intuitive interface.
 You can also access Find My from any browser, just in case you’ve lost your smartphone.

 The Apple AirTag uses ultrawideband technology, which helps you locate more than the general area where the tracker is.
-In fact, you can locate your tracker using your device, where you can see an arrow pointing directly towards it.
+In fact, you can locate your tracker using your device, where you can see an arrow pointing directly toward it.

 In the Tile vs AirTag debate, pricing is relative to your expectations.
 An AirTag has a $29 MSRP.
 Meanwhile, the Tile Mate is the cheapest at $24.99.
 The Tile Sticker goes for $29.99.
 Tile’s Pro and Slim models both go for $34.99.